PMArkive/SMEncounterRNGTool/parameters/Pre-Honey Correction.md

 \* Clear all special spots<br>
 \*\* Remain to be confirmed <br>
-Some area may have multiple encounter tables, so the least npcs number might be different.
-For the details of encounter slots please visit serebii.net.<br>
-Specific Spots please visit [here](http://pokerng.forumcommunity.net/?t=59574488) for UB and [here](http://pokerng.forumcommunity.net/?t=59613020) for Wild Pokemon.
+Specific spots and encounter tables please visit [here](http://pokerng.forumcommunity.net/?t=59574488) for UB and [here](http://pokerng.forumcommunity.net/?t=59613020) for Wild Pokemon.
 Credit to Real96.